-- CubeUpdateFrequency-Frequency in seconds at which cube action calculates the workload - CubeWorkloadExpiration-The expiration time for workload records.
+- CubeUpdateFrequency: Frequency in seconds at which cube action calculates the workload. - CubeWorkloadExpiration: The expiration time for workload records.
 It is set to 48 hours by default, which means that if a workload record's age is more than 48 hours, it is purged.

-- DisableActions-Comma delimited list of disabled measurement actions (e.g. "CubeCommand, BAMCommand").
-Also see PublishMaxTrackBackCount. - DisableProcessTracking-If set to "true" the audit will disable process tracking.
-The default value "false". - DisableSensors-If set to "true" the engine will disable all calls to sensors.
-The default value "false". - DispatcherEngineThreads-The total number of threads that will be allocated to process engine dispatcher messages - DispatcherInvokeThreads-The total number of threads that will be allocated to process invocation dispatcher messages - DispatcherMaxRequestDepth-Maximum number of internal messages the engine will process.
-If this number is exceeded, new messages won't be dispatched.
-The default value is 600. - DispatcherSystemThreads-The total number of threads that will be allocated to process system dispatcher messages - eventProvider-If true, it indicates that this MBean is an event provider as defined by JSR-77. - eventTypes-All the event's types emitted by this MBean. - ExpirationMaxRetry-The maximum number of times a failed expiration call (wait/onAlarm) will be retried before failing - ExpirationRetryDelay-The delay between the expiration retries.
-The default value is 120 seconds. - InstanceKeyBlockSize-The size of the block of instance ids to allocate from the dehydration store during each fetch - LargeDocumentThreshold-The maximum size (in bytes) a BPMN variable can be before it is stored in a separate location from the rest of the instance scope data - MaximumNumberOfInvokeMessagesInCache-specify the number of invoke messages that can be kept in the in-memory cache, once the engine hits this limit, it would push the message to dispatcher in-memory cache, instead it would save the message in the db and these saved messages can be recovered using recovery job, you can use value -1 to disable - objectName-The MBean's unique JMX name - OneWayDeliveryPolicy-Changes whether the one-way invocation messages are delivered - PeopleQueryTimeout-specify quartz cron expression People Query.
-People Query in Logical People Group is re-evaluated based on this cron expression - PublishMaxTrackBackCount-Maximum number of records traversed from last audit record, checked for measurement and action enabled and published if so - QualityOfService-flag to enable or disable coherence cache for BPMN service engine. use CacheEnabled for enabling coherence. - ReadOnly-If true, it indicates that this MBean is a read only MBean. - RestartNeeded-Indicates whether a restart is needed. - StatsLastN-The size of the "most recently processed" request list
+- DisableActions: Comma-delimited list of disabled measurement actions (such as CubeCommand, BAMCommand).
+Also see PublishMaxTrackBackCount. - DisableProcessTracking: If set to true, the audit disables process tracking.
+The default value is false. - DisableSensors: If set to true, the service engine disables all calls to sensors.
+The default value is false. - DispatcherEngineThreads: The total number of threads that are allocated to process engine dispatcher messages. - DispatcherInvokeThreads: The total number of threads that are allocated to process invocation dispatcher messages. - DispatcherMaxRequestDepth: Maximum number of internal messages the service engine processes.
+If this number is exceeded, new messages are not dispatched.
+The default value is 600. - DispatcherSystemThreads: The total number of threads that are allocated to process system dispatcher messages. - eventProvider: If set to true, indicates that this MBean is an event provider as defined by JSR-77. - eventTypes: All the event's types emitted by this MBean. - ExpirationMaxRetry: The maximum number of times a failed expiration call (wait/onAlarm) is retried before failing. - ExpirationRetryDelay: The delay between the expiration retries.
+The default value is 120 seconds. - InstanceKeyBlockSize: The size of the block of instance IDs to allocate from the dehydration store during each fetch. - LargeDocumentThreshold: The maximum size (in bytes) a BPMN variable can be before it is stored in a separate location from the rest of the instance scope data. - MaximumNumberOfInvokeMessagesInCache: Specify the number of invoke messages that can be kept in the in-memory cache, once the service engine hits this limit, it pushes the message to dispatcher in-memory cache, instead it saves the message in the database, and these saved messages can be recovered using recovery job.
+Use value -1 to disable this property. - objectName: The MBean's unique JMX name. - OneWayDeliveryPolicy: Changes whether the one-way invocation messages are delivered. - PeopleQueryTimeout: Specify quartz cron expression People Query.
+People Query in Logical People Group is re-evaluated based on this cron expression. - PublishMaxTrackBackCount: Maximum number of records traversed from last audit record, checked for measurement and action enabled and published if so. - QualityOfService: Flag to enable or disable Oracle Coherence cache for BPMN service engine.
+Use CacheEnabled for enabling Oracle Coherence. - ReadOnly: If set to true, indicates that this MBean is a read only MBean. - RestartNeeded: Indicates whether a restart is needed. - StatsLastN: The size of the most recently processed request list.

-- SystemMBean-If true, it indicates that this MBean is a System MBean. - ValidateXML-If set to "true" the engine will apply schema validation for incoming and outgoing XML documents.
-The default value "false". - Version-version of the config file - WFOracleUcmUrl-Specify URL for Oracle UCM repository administration server
+- SystemMBean: If set to true, indicates that this MBean is a System MBean. - ValidateXML: If set to true, the service engine applies schema validation for incoming and outgoing XML documents.
+The default value false. - Version: Version of the configuration file. - WFOracleUcmUrl: Specify a URL for Oracle UCM repository administration server.

-40.2 Integrating Oracle BPM with Oracle Business Activity Monitoring
+36.2 Integrating Oracle BPM with Oracle Business Activity Monitoring

-When a BPMN composite application is deployed, the following BAM data objects are generated automatically:
+When a BPMN composite application is deployed, the following Oracle BAM data objects are generated automatically: